ConductorOne/baton-servicenow/README.md

-      --client-secret string          The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) --deployment string             ServiceNow deployment to connect to. ($BATON_DEPLOYMENT) -f, --file string                   The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") --grant-entitlement string      The entitlement to grant to the supplied principal ($BATON_GRANT_ENTITLEMENT) --grant-principal string        The resource to grant the entitlement to ($BATON_GRANT_PRINCIPAL) --grant-principal-type string   The resource type of the principal to grant the entitlement to ($BATON_GRANT_PRINCIPAL_TYPE)
-  -h, --help                          help for baton-servicenow
+      --client-secret string          The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) --deployment string             ServiceNow deployment to connect to. ($BATON_DEPLOYMENT) -f, --file string                   The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                          help for baton-servicenow
-      --log-format string             The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string              The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") --password string               Application password used to connect to the ServiceNow API. ($BATON_PASSWORD) --revoke-grant string           The grant to revoke ($BATON_REVOKE_GRANT) --username string               Username of administrator used to connect to the ServiceNow API. ($BATON_USERNAME) -v, --version                       version for baton-servicenow
+      --log-format string             The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string              The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") --password string               Application password used to connect to the ServiceNow API. ($BATON_PASSWORD) --username string               Username of administrator used to connect to the ServiceNow API. ($BATON_USERNAME) -v, --version                       version for baton-servicenow